 9) You are not a psychiatrist so what gives you the credentials to help suicidal doctors?
 I never intended to devote my life to suicidal doctors.
 When I began writing and speaking about doctor suicides, I was inundated with physicians asking me for help.
 Physicians tell me they’re grateful I’m available in the middle of the night when they’re struggling.
 I often get emails that start with the line: “I would have been one of your statistics, but . . .” and doctors share that my blog, video, or returned call saved their life.
 Although I’m not a psychiatrist, I’m compelled to continue given their feedback.
 Of course, I recommend physicians have a local psychiatrist.
 I do not give medical advice.
 I am not their psychiatrist.
 One reason my peer-to-peer support is so effective is that I avoid pathologizing doctors.
 I validate their experiences.
 I’ve heard hundreds of tragic accounts of punitive, pathologizing responses to doctors who need help and instead are harmed by PHPs and administrators ever ready to scapegoat our doctors.

 10) What referral sources do you use for physicians in distress?
 My initial call may be two hours or a few minutes when I’m between patients in my clinic.
 Often I follow up with struggling doctors and may speak with their family members.
 If suicidal, doctors must be under the safety plan of a local psychiatrist.
-I don’t have names of local resources in each city though I’m amassing a list of psychiatrists available for physicians via telemedicine.
+I don’t always have names of local resources in each city though I’m amassing a list of psychiatrists available for physicians via telemedicine.
 For those with legal issues needing representation with an attorney, I have several I recommend.
 For those with malignant program directors, facing termination from residency, workplace sexual harassment, or in the midst of complex interpersonal relationships at home/work, I recommend a consult with Sydney Ashland who has great success with physicians in these situations.
 I favor referrals to those with excellent outcome-based results.
 I’ve personally met with all the attorneys and psychiatrists I refer to and have known Sydney Ashland since 2009 as her client.
 I’ve witnessed her success with my own complex patients and hundreds of physicians firsthand for more than a decade.
 Many professionals I utilize will fly out to see physicians personally or be available for emergency sessions by phone or Skype.
 Several offer free consultations or discounted fees for students.
 I’ve never charged any fee for my thousands of phone calls with struggling doctors and med students since starting my helpline in 2012.

 11) My only concern was when you treated a murder-suicide in the same category as a doctor suicide.
 It was the one where a doctor murdered his wife then himself.
 To me that seemed more along the lines of abusive marriage turned homicidal.
 Why don’t you separate murder-suicides from suicides?
 I compile and investigate all doctor suicides regardless of whether preceded by homicide.
 To remain congruent with my mission of preventing doctor suicides, I avoid vilifying suicide victims—despite innocent lives sacrificed.
 After investigating nearly 1200 doctor suicides, I believe the cycle of abuse in medical training destabilizes doctors—particularly during residency.
 This cycle of abuse—often internalized by the victim and reinforced by our profession—is passed right on to their own family.
 I’m now aware of a Facebook group for domestic abuse victims married to physicians.
 If doctors were protected by labor laws and assured safe working conditions that protected their rights and encouraged non-punitive mental heath care, I bet there wouldn’t be so many neglected/abused physician spouses and children.
 Just a thought.
 Not excusing any crimes against humanity (whether perpetuated by hospitals or individuals).